rutgerjc/RutgersWeatherApp/README.md

 This repository/project is named RutgersWeatherApp!
 It is a demo weather app I created to help build and hone my android app developer skills.

+I chose to take on this project because I believe it helped me build my ability to work with APIs

 This app takes user-input of any city the user would like to see.
 It outputs standard and current weather details, based on the user's input and current weather data.